Mercury leads the way through Holiday Mathis - Boston Herald - Go Tech Daily

 LEO (July 23 to August 22).
 We always change, but not always in the direction that we want to change.
 That is why everyone needs a witness.
 Trusted friends and loved ones, competent professions and objective strangers offer an external perspective.

 VIRGO (August 23 – September 22).
 Some shrink for danger.
 Others are looking for it.
 And you neither.
 You meet life as it comes, assess your risk and act.
-This is the cool approach to confident life.
+This is the cold-blooded approach to self-confident life.

 SCORPIO (October 24 to Nov.
 21).
 Write about your daily life, including the small details of food, self-care, thoughts and routines.
 You get objectivity, insight and appreciation that extends both inside and out.